AherRahul/portfolio-v1/content/articles/11-java-fundamentals/this-keyword.md

 ---
 title: this Keyword
-description: Learn about This Keyword in Java programming.
+description: Master the this keyword in Java to write clear, maintainable object-oriented code, enhance method calls, and implement design patterns like Builder and Fluent APIs.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: